Public Educational Events and Community Learning

-On April 13, 2025, Gulf University for Science and Technology proudly hosted the 11th Annual Math and Science Competition at W6 Hall, led by the Department of Mathematics and Natural Sciences.
+On April in 2024 and 2025, Gulf University for Science and Technology proudly hosted the 10th Annual Math and Science Competition and 11th Annual Math and Science Competition at W6 Hall, led by the Department of Mathematics and Natural Sciences.
 The event welcomed an impressive 67 public and private schools from across Kuwait, marking a record level of participation and highlighting the growing reputation of this initiative in promoting STEM excellence nationwide.

 Throughout the day, students competed in a series of interactive and intellectually stimulating math and science challenges designed to test critical thinking, creativity, and collaboration.
 The competition not only encouraged academic excellence but also fostered a lively spirit of innovation, curiosity, and friendly competition.